 For example ด (door-dek) is one of the most commonly used consonants, while ฬ (loor chu-laa) is hardly seen.

-Tip: Highlight or group the consonants that are more commonly used is the way to save time and energy to memories them.
+Tip: Highlight or group the consonants that are more commonly used is a way to save time and energy to memorize them.

 From the picture, the consonants that are highlighted in orange are more commonly used.